 3. B. 2.
-Domicile of part-time BPTC students: students from all domiciles - 2016-2018 aggregated
+Domicile of part-time BPTC students: students from all domiciles - 2017-2019 aggregated

-- 1. This chart shows domicile i.e. the student's place of permanent residence prior to starting the course. - 2.
-Data for students from the United Kingdom and the European Union have been merged. - 3.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+1. This chart shows domicile i.e. the student's place of permanent residence prior to starting the course.

+2. Data for students from the United Kingdom and the European Union have been merged.

 3. B. 3.
-First degree classification of part-time BPTC students: students from all domiciles - 2016-2018 aggregated
+First degree classification of part-time BPTC students: students from all domiciles - 2017-2019 aggregated

-- 1. The minimum entry requirement for admission to the BPTC is a lower second class degree; in exceptional circumstances, students may be admitted to the BPTC with a different academic qualification.
+1. The minimum entry requirement for admission to the BPTC is a lower second class degree; in exceptional circumstances, students may be admitted to the BPTC with a different academic qualification.
 This is conditional on the granting of a waiver by the Bar Standards Board.
-Such students are classified as "Other". - 2.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+Such students are classified as "Other".

 3. B. 4.
-First degree classification of part-time BPTC students: UK/EU domiciled - 2016-2018 aggregated
+First degree classification of part-time BPTC students: UK/EU domiciled - 2017-2019 aggregated

 - 1. Not all BPTC providers have provided students' domicile and first degree classification.
 Students with missing information on either are not included in the above chart. - 2.
 Students who did not gain a first class, upper second class or lower second class degree and were admitted to the BPTC with a different academic qualification are classified as "Other". - 3.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+Due to a small cohort (<20), data for MMU and UNN have not been included in the above.

 3. B. 5.
-Ranking of university at which part-time BPTC students studied for first degree: students from all domiciles - 2016-2018 aggregated
+Ranking of university at which part-time BPTC students studied for first degree: students from all domiciles - 2017-2019 aggregated

 - 1. The top fifty universities for each year have been taken from The Times and Sunday Times Good University Guide (for each academic year). - 2.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+Due to a small cohort (<20), data for MMU and UNN have not been included in the above.